system-zero/system-zero/data/docs/la.md

     while 'b' holds the string representation and 'w' holds the cell width of the character.

+# If As Expression

+  The exact if[not]/then/orelse syntax and semantics for statements, can be used to get a value of a single expression, thus it evaluates expressions instead of statements.

+  An if[not[ can be used in any expression.
+All the bellow are valid code:

+  variable assignment:

+    var v = if null then null orelse "notnull"  => null

+  in a function call argument list:

+    fun (if true then 1 orelse 0)  => an argument of value 1

+  to get an array index:

+    ar[if true then 3 orelse 0]  =>  the third index

+  to access a map key with an expression:

+    m.$(if false then "kkk" orelse "key")  => the key key

+  as an operand to binary operations:

+    "Βρεκεκεκὲξ" + (if true then " κοὰξ" orelse "") +  " κοάξ"
+          => "Βρεκεκεκὲξ κοὰξ κοάξ"

+  note here that the expression is surrounded with parentheses, otherwise without them, the `orelse` would continue with the add operation and the result would be different (without the last κοάξ).

 # Chaining with a Sequence of Functions Calls and Continuational Expressions.
     (note that this is at early development)
+      (note+ that with the introduction of if as expressions, when expressions they might looze the meaning of their existance)

   The language wants to support a mechanism, where the current value, becomes the first argument to the next function, or the last result